+- If the other access is non-3GPP access, whether supporting non-3GPP access path switching indication is needed in the following related steps.
+Otherwise, if the other access is 3GPP access, such indication is not needed.

 - In step 1, the UE shall send another PDU Session Establishment Request over the other access containing the same PDU Session ID that was provided over the first access.
 The UE also provides Request Type as "MA PDU Request" in UL NAS Transport message.
 The UE indicates to the AMF whether it supports non-3GPP access path switching.

 - In step 2, if the AMF supports non-3GPP access path switching while maintaining two N2 connections for non-3GPP access, the may select a V-SMF that support non-3GPP access path switching.